RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Remove support for PyQt 5.4 and older versions.
 * Remove support for PyQt4.
 * Remove support for Python 3.3.
 * Move all code used to create kernels for our consoles to a new package called `spyder-kernels`.
+It's required version for Spyder 3.3+ is any `0.x.x` release (e.g `0.2.3`).
 * Add the `keyring` package as a new dependency to safely save users Github passwords.